elliottlaett/AttendeeManager/README.md

 # AttendeeManager
-Reads from an excel file and prints it out due to the grouping of the users choice.
-This project is made in JavaFX.
-The program is only sorting on grade of an attendee for the moment and is going to be updated soon.

-The program is working but contains bugs atm.
+Reads from an excel file and prints out the data into tables due to the grouping of the users choice.
+This project is made in JavaFX and will create three different tables where the user can drag-and-drop the attendees between the different tables and then print the tables to excel files.
+The program is only sorting on the grade of an attendee for the moment and is going to be updated soon so that the user can group by program aswell.
+The application is working but contains bugs atm soon to be fixed.